ds-wizard/docs/docs/admin/configuration.rst

 - ``_overrides.scss`` = This file is loaded after all other styles.
 You can use it to override existing styles.
 - ``_variables.scss`` = A lot of values related to styles are defined as variables.
 The easiest way to customize the style is to define new values for these variables using this file.

 For more information about variables and assets, visit `Theming Bootstrap <https://getbootstrap.com/docs/4.0/getting-started/theming/>`_.
+The color of illustrations can be adjusted using ``$illustrations-color`` variable.

 .. _config-feedback-sync: